coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 If you just want to propose or discuss changes to the criteria, the first step is proposing changes to the criteria text, which is in the file [criteria.md](doc/criteria.md).
 The "doc/" directory has information you may find helpful, including [other.md](doc/other.md) and [background.md](doc/background.md).

+Submitting pull requests is especially helpful.
+We strongly recommend creating different branches for different (logical) changes, and creating a pull request when you're done.
+See the GitHub documentation on [creating branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) and [using pull requests](https://help.github.com/articles/using-pull-requests/).

 ## Documentation changes

 Most of the documentation is in "markdown" format.
 All markdown files use the .md filename extension and use [GitHub-flavored markdown](https://help.github.com/articles/github-flavored-markdown/), *not* CommonMark or the original Markdown.
 In particular, [newlines in paragraph-like content are considered as real line breaks](https://help.github.com/articles/writing-on-github/) unlike the original Markdown and CommonMark formats.